shorepine/alles/README.md

 The first time you send a message the synth uses this to figure out the delta between its time and your expected time.
 (If you never send a time parameter, you're at the mercy of both fixed latency and jitter.)
 Further messages will be accurate message-to-message, but with the fixed latency.

-If you want to update this delta (drift over time, clock changes, etc) use the `sync` command.
+If you want to update this delta (to correct for drift over time or clock base changes) use the `sync` command.
 See `tones.py`'s implementation, but sending an `sTIMEiINDEX` message (preferably regularly, e.g. 10 messages once every 100ms) will update the delta and also trigger a response back from each on-line synthesizer.
 The response looks like `_s65201i4c248`, where s is the time on the client, i is the index it is responding to, and c is the client id.
 This lets you build a map of not only each booted synthesizer, but also be able to figure the round-trip latency for each one along with the reliability.
-This is helpful when your synths are spread far apart in space and each may have unique latencies. e.g. here we see we have two synths booted.
+This is helpful when your synths are spread far apart in space and each may have unique latencies. e.g. here we see we have two synths booted on a busy WiFi network.

 ```
 >>> tones.sync(count=10)